 2. Succulents and Cacti:

-We agree that not all of us are born with a green thumb or are experienced plant parents.
-In fact, we all have had our fair share of mini anxiety attacks with those first yellow leaves.
-Caring for plants is tricky in general, but caring for different plants with different care routine is even more difficult.
-However, if you are one of those budding plant enthusiasts who haven't had much luck with plants or have a history of them dying on you, then succulents might be just your answer to rediscover you way into green living and kick-start your plant journey again!
+We agree that not all of us are born with a green thumb or are experienced, plant parents.
+In fact, we all have had our fair share of mini-anxiety attacks with those first yellow leaves.
+Caring for plants is tricky in general, but caring for different plants with different care routines is even more difficult.
+However, if you are one of those budding plant enthusiasts who haven't had much luck with plants or have a history of them dying on you, then succulents might be just your answer to rediscover your way into green living and kick-start your plant journey again!
 These hearty plants are neglect tolerant and can grow in a variety of environmental conditions.
-Because these plants are no strangers to arid conditions in their native wild state, they tend to forgive the less hospitable atmosphere that might not be very suitable for growth of other indoor houseplants.
-In addition to their durability and longevity, they tastefully compliment the aesthetics of interior with a more modern touch with their geometric shapes.
+Because these plants are no strangers to arid conditions in their native wild state, they tend to forgive the less hospitable atmosphere that might not be very suitable for the growth of other indoor houseplants.
+In addition to their durability and longevity, they tastefully complement the aesthetics of the interior with a more modern touch with their geometric shapes.

 1. Kalanchoe are some of the best succulent flowering plants that can tolerate a range of conditions.

-2. Jade Plants love sunlit location and are amazing additions to window side desks.
+2. Jade Plants love the sunlit location and are amazing additions to window-side desks.

 3. Snake Plants are not your typical succulents but have amazing air-purifying properties.